-Wildlife campaigners want farmers to take great care, when cutting meadows, to avoid disturbing ground-nesting birds and seed-eating birds (especially before 15 March).
-They recommend soil testing, applying well-rotted manure at low rates to increase natural food (insects and worms) and avoiding commercial fertilisers.
+Modern farming practices means land is mowed to turn into intensive land for pasture, other meadows have been replaced by building homes.
+Wildlife campaigners want farmers to take more care cutting meadows to avoid disturbing hares, ground-nesting birds and seed-eating birds (esp. before 15 March).
+They recommend soil testing, applying well-rotted manure at low rates and avoiding commercial fertilisers.

-- Flowers of the Field is a book by natural history filmmaker Steve Nicholls, who takes you from the chalk cliffs to Kent to the Fens of Eastern England to the Outer Hebrides, to show the beauty of our wildflower meadows.
-He tells of ‘daffodil trains’ that transported Londoners to the odd case of the Bath asparagus: an edible flower bud of the rare spiked star of Bethlehem.
+- Flowers of the Field by natural history filmmaker Steve Nicholls (who holds a PhD on dragonflies!), who takes you from Kent’s chalk cliffs to the Fens of Eastern England to the Outer Hebrides, to show the beauty of wildflower meadows.
+From ‘daffodil trains’ that transported Londoners to the odd case of the Bath asparagus.

 - Lawns into Meadows is a book by landscaper Owen Wormser, who shows how soul-soothing meadows introduce ecological biodiversity and take carbon out of the atmosphere.
 He also shows you how to grow your own meadow, with before/after photos.

 - Magnificent Meadows has tips on deciding whether land is suitable to restore or grow a meadow.